How To Earn & Redeem Capital One Miles

 Basics of the Capital One mileage program

-Several Capital One credit cards earn either Spark or Venture miles, which give you great flexibility for travel redemptions.
-Capital One miles can be redeemed to offset the cost of a travel purchase, or they can be transferred to Capital One’s airline and hotel partners, which provide outsized value if you know what you’re doing.
+Several Capital One cards earn miles through the Spark and Venture cards, which give you great flexibility for travel redemptions.
+Capital One miles can be redeemed to offset the cost of a travel purchase or transferred to Capital One’s airline and hotel partners, which provide outsized value if you know what you’re doing.

 Redeem Capital One miles toward amazing travel experiences